 God’s peace is everlasting peace, life-giving peace, robust and sustaining peace.
 When we have peace with God, we are ready to face no matter of what.
 Because we have hope that will not let us down.

 How is this all possible?
 Jesus gave us access to grace and robust peace with God the Father.
 And the Holy Spirit keeps pouring out God’s love for us as long as we live.
 The triune God works beautifully for us.

 In alert expectancy such as this, we’re never left feeling shortchanged.
 Quite the contrary—we can’t round up enough containers to hold everything God generously pours into our lives through the Holy Spirit!
 (Romans 5:5; MSG)

 Everything God does for us is robust.
 Love, grace, peace, joy, life, hope.
 We are to live out of God’s abundance, not relying on our meager resources.
 Yet we try it day by day.
-How would our lives change if we truly would let God’s robust peace intensify our lives his way?
+How would our lives change if we truly let God’s robust peace intensify our lives his way?
 What if we would start every day by letting God enlarge our territories?
-What if we would open our hearts wide open for God’s love and grace?
+What if we would open our hearts wide open to God’s love and grace?
 I dare you.
 Do it daily.
 Experience life God’s way.

 We throw our arms and hearts wide open for you.

 Come and fill us with your amazing grace.